Drilling a tank has a risk involved, but it is manageable. It’s done with common tools and a drill you probably already

 Towards the end of the cut you want to make sure that your pressure is soft, and let the bit carve the last way through.
 Excessive pressure at when you are almost all the way through can chip out the hole.

 Changes in the angle of the bit can also result in chipping.
-You must put effort info holding your angle steady for the last few millimeters of the cut.
-If you feel yourself getting tired or shaky then take a break and come back to finishing the last few millimeters.
+You must put effort into holding your angle steady for the last few millimeters of the cut.
+If you feel yourself getting tired or shaky then take a break and come back to finish the last few millimeters.

 Very small chips on the edge of the finished hole are generally okay, but a significant chip can compromise the seal of a bulkhead.

 Don’t let the Puck Drop

-The circular puck of glass you remove can be something you want to account for, as it can potentially chip the tank where it falls.
+The circular puck of glass you remove is going to fall out.
+Don’t let it hit the tank.
+The glass circle can potentially chip the tank when it falls.
 Take care to catch the puck with a towel or secure it with tape prior to drilling all the way through.
-Taping the opposite side of the pane prior to drilling may also result in less chipping and a cleaner hole if only making the hole from one side.
+Applying Tape to the opposite side of the pane prior to drilling can also help to create less chipping and a cleaner hole if only drilling the hole from one side.

 Drilling a tank that is full — A good idea?

 This is a decision you’ll have to make yourself, but there are people who have done it successfully.
-If you know you can make holes cleanly without chipping then it may be worth the risk, just due to the fact that draining a reef tank is a major chore.
-It will still be more work than drilling a dry tank, but its doable if you want to put a hole in the side of the tank.
+If you’re a seasoned hole driller then it maybe it’s worth the risk, just due to the fact that draining a reef tank is a major chore and stresses out all the inhabitants.
+It will still be more work than drilling a dry tank, but it’s doable.

 You would want to drain the tank by enough so that the drilling is not affected by the water pressure.